Puerto Casado: Demography

 La Victoria has a total of 6,489 inhabitants, of whom 3304 are men and 3185 women, according to estimates by the Directorate General of Statistics, Census and Surveys.

 Economy

 Its main business is animal husbandry.
 Previously the company was located here taninera Carlos Casado Ltda.

 One of the largest companies in the country was the company Carlos Casado, former factory tannin, about the company looks at the homes of former employees and owners, as well as the old Hotel de Puerto Casado.

 Pilgrimage "Ñanda Yvyrekávo"

-In search of our land, Guarani', with whom he traveled nearly 600 km from Puerto Casado to Asuncion, 156 km for six days on foot and the rest by truck.
+In search of our land, Guarani', with whom he traveled nearly 600 km from Puerto Casado to Asunción, 156 km for six days on foot and the rest by truck.
 The villagers say it is the longest in the social struggle in the country.
 They call on the government to expropriate the property sold by the Casado Company to Moon Sect, which includes the district.